flutter/website/src/docs/cookbook/testing/unit/introduction.md

 ## 1. Add the test dependency

-If we're working on a Dart package that does not depend on Flutter, we can import the `test` package.
+If you're working on a Dart package that does not depend on Flutter, you can import the `test` package.
 The test package provides the core functionality for writing tests in Dart.
 This is the best approach when writing packages that will be consumed by web, server, and Flutter apps.